Best Of16 min read

 Try Acorns

-Acorns targets a specific psychological problem: people who want to invest but never actually move money into an account.
-The round-up feature — which rounds every purchase to the nearest dollar and invests the difference — is genuinely clever behavioral design.
-It's not going to build serious wealth on its own, but it removes the friction of getting started.
-Honestly, I think the round-up gimmick gets a little too much credit in personal finance circles, but for true beginners with no investing habit whatsoever, it works.
+Acorns targets a specific problem: people who genuinely want to invest but never actually get around to moving money into an account.
+The round-up feature — rounding every purchase to the nearest dollar and investing the difference — is pretty clever from a behavioral standpoint.
+It won't build serious wealth on its own, but it removes the biggest obstacle for beginners: actually taking the first step.
+When I tested it, that automatic nature was actually effective at getting me to start saving without overthinking it.

-Here's the deal though — the flat monthly fee is the catch.
-At $3/month, if you only have $500 invested, you're paying 7.2% annually.
-That's brutal, and it's something Acorns doesn't exactly advertise loudly.
-Acorns makes much more sense once your balance grows past $5,000–$10,000, where the fee becomes more palatable.
-Their Acorns Gold tier at $5/month adds premium features including custodial accounts for kids, which is a nice touch.
+Here's the catch though — the flat monthly fee is where it stings.
+At $3/month, if you've only got $500 invested, you're paying an effective 7.2% annually.
+That's rough, and Acorns doesn't exactly make that math obvious when you're signing up.
+The platform works much better once your balance grows past $5,000–$10,000, where the fee becomes less painful.
+Their Gold tier at $5/month adds custodial accounts for kids, which is a nice extra if you're interested in that.

 Key Features: